Puncake77/Space-Cadets-Challenges/README.md

 I have implemented this chat using `System.console.readLine();`, so the programs will not run in environments such as IDEs.

 ### Server
+Both `ChatServer` and `ChatServerThread` classes must be in the same source directory to be able to start the server.

 In the command prompt, use `java ChatServer [PORT_NUMBER]` to start the server and listen on the specific port.
 To increase the chance of using a free port, ports are only allowed in range 1024-65535.

 Once the server has started, it will remain active until closed forcibly such as closing the command prompt.
 It will display any messages and statuses whilst running.